Show All Answers

 Property owners should fix the mailbox and then file a claim form for the damage either online or in person at the City Clerk’s Office (900 Quay Street).
 Remember to check your mailbox to make sure that it complies with Manitowoc Municipal Code 7.125, Location of Mailboxes.

+Please contact our office at your earliest convenience to schedule a tentative burial date and time, so as to avoid scheduling conflicts with other burials.
+We require a minimum of one working day’s notice in order to have the grave prepared.
+If a space has not been purchased previously, then we will require the space to be chosen and paid for a minimum of one working day prior to the burial.
 We will also require the size of the cremation urn or vault, payment in full for the opening and closing of the grave at the time of burial, and a copy of a cremation or death certificate.
 If the death occurred in Wisconsin in the last 12 months, you may be able to have the funeral director fax us a copy of the completed Report for Final Disposition.
-Burials may occur between 7 A.M. and 4:30 P.M., Mondays through Saturdays; however additional fees apply for Saturday burials and for burials on any day of the week which occur after 2:30 P.M.
+Burials may occur between 7 A.M. and 4:30 P.M., Mondays through Saturdays; however additional fees apply for Saturday burials and for burials on any day of the week which occur at 2:00 p.m. or later.

 Job openings are advertised on this website.
 Other methods of advertising include other professional websites and periodicals related to the advertised position.